Carnegie Capital Asset Management LLC Sells 3,963 Shares of Emerson Electric Co. (NYSE:EMR)

-Carnegie Capital Asset Management LLC cut its stake in Emerson Electric Co.
-(NYSE:EMR – Get Rating) by 8.4% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 43,097 shares of the industrial products company’s stock after selling 3,963 shares during the period.
+Carnegie Capital Asset Management LLC lowered its holdings in shares of Emerson Electric Co.
+(NYSE:EMR – Get Rating) by 8.4% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 43,097 shares of the industrial products company’s stock after selling 3,963 shares during the quarter.
 Carnegie Capital Asset Management LLC’s holdings in Emerson Electric were worth $3,156,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors also recently modified their holdings of the stock.
-RB Capital Management LLC raised its stake in shares of Emerson Electric by 3.0% during the first quarter.
-RB Capital Management LLC now owns 5,358 shares of the industrial products company’s stock worth $525,000 after buying an additional 155 shares during the last quarter.
-Fairfield Bush & CO. bought a new stake in shares of Emerson Electric during the first quarter worth approximately $116,000.
-Intrua Financial LLC raised its stake in shares of Emerson Electric by 5.9% during the first quarter.
-Intrua Financial LLC now owns 9,895 shares of the industrial products company’s stock worth $970,000 after buying an additional 552 shares during the last quarter.
-Lake Street Advisors Group LLC bought a new stake in shares of Emerson Electric during the first quarter worth approximately $995,000.
-Finally, Bragg Financial Advisors Inc raised its stake in shares of Emerson Electric by 6.6% during the first quarter.
-Bragg Financial Advisors Inc now owns 2,856 shares of the industrial products company’s stock worth $280,000 after buying an additional 178 shares during the last quarter.
-72.75% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Lee Financial Co raised its holdings in shares of Emerson Electric by 5,600.0% during the 1st quarter.
+Lee Financial Co now owns 285 shares of the industrial products company’s stock valued at $28,000 after purchasing an additional 280 shares in the last quarter.
+Certified Advisory Corp bought a new position in Emerson Electric in the 1st quarter worth $34,000.
+Gradient Investments LLC raised its holdings in Emerson Electric by 76.6% in the 2nd quarter.
+Gradient Investments LLC now owns 369 shares of the industrial products company’s stock worth $29,000 after acquiring an additional 160 shares during the period.
+Evoke Wealth LLC raised its holdings in Emerson Electric by 740.4% in the 2nd quarter.
+Evoke Wealth LLC now owns 395 shares of the industrial products company’s stock worth $31,000 after acquiring an additional 348 shares during the period.
+Finally, Oliver Lagore Vanvalin Investment Group bought a new position in Emerson Electric in the 1st quarter worth $39,000.
+Institutional investors own 72.75% of the company’s stock.

 Emerson Electric Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Friday, December 9th.
-Investors of record on Friday, November 11th were issued a dividend of $0.52 per share.
-This is a boost from Emerson Electric’s previous quarterly dividend of $0.52.
-The ex-dividend date of this dividend was Wednesday, November 9th.
-This represents a $2.08 annualized dividend and a yield of 2.19%.
-Emerson Electric’s dividend payout ratio is presently 38.45%.
+The company also recently declared a quarterly dividend, which was paid on Friday, December 9th.
+Shareholders of record on Friday, November 11th were given a $0.52 dividend.
+The ex-dividend date was Wednesday, November 9th.
+This is a positive change from Emerson Electric’s previous quarterly dividend of $0.52.
+This represents a $2.08 dividend on an annualized basis and a yield of 2.19%.
+Emerson Electric’s payout ratio is 38.45%.

 Emerson Electric Co, a technology and engineering company, provides various solutions for customers in industrial, commercial, and consumer markets in the Americas, Asia, the Middle East, Africa, and Europe.
 The company operates through Automation Solutions, AspenTech, and Commercial & Residential Solutions segments.